Rules & Regulation, Fire Precautions & Fire Drill Instructions

 - Parties: Parties or gatherings of more than 8 people (residents and guests), for the purpose other than study, are not allowed without the prior approval of the Resident Assistant or Director.

 - False Alarms: Placing false fire alarms, interfering with the proper functioning of a fire alarm system, interfering with lawful efforts of firefighters, or tampering with or removing fire hoses, fire doors, extinguishers, smoke detectors, and fire fighting equipment are prohibited.
 Residents must read and fully understand the accompanying “Fire Precautions and Fire Drill Instructions.”

-- Locks and Keys: Tampering with locks — either in resident rooms, in the kitchen, or in other areas — is considered a serious offense.
+- Locks and Keys: As stated by Low Rate Locksmith Elk Grove, tampering with locks — either in resident rooms, in the kitchen, or in other areas — is considered a serious offense.
 Residents are reminded that they should lock their own rooms at all times to reduce the risk of theft.
 Outside doors must remain locked at all times.

 In the event of a loss of keys, replacement is $10/key.
 Please do not indicate name or the French House address on a key chain.

 - Windows: Residents may not remove screens or storm windows.
 Get More Info about the what the experts say about how to react to this issue.

 - Air Conditioning: Air conditioning vents should be unobstructed at all times.
 Do not allow small objects to fall into these vents.

 - Electrical Appliances: Hot plates, coffee machines, corn-poppers, other appliances for cooking, and electric irons may not be used in resident rooms.
 (An iron and ironing board is available in the utility room at the end of each hall.
 A microwave is available at all times in the dining room.)
 Residents shall assume full responsibility for damage caused by the malfunction of any electric appliance in their possession or in their room, with the exception of lamps provided to residents from the French House.